 EGL Certificate Sample

-As every other certification lab, EGL has its own certificate (or certificates as we will see below), and each one has its own layout design and details, here is a sample for a diamond full report issued by EGL USA:
+Like all other certification labs, EGL has its own unique certificate (or multiple certificates as we’ll see shortly), each with its own layout design and details.
+Here’s a sample of a full diamond report issued by EGL USA:

 EGL Sample Report USA

-And here is another report issued by EGL International, as you see, every lab has its own report style; which kinda makes it a bit harder to verify a report genuineness:
+Next, we have another report issued by EGL International.
+As you can see, each lab has its own report style, which can admittedly make it a bit more challenging to authenticate a report:

 EGL Certificate Example